-This post is being updated with reviews of Food Evolution:
+This post was recently updated with reviews of Food Evolution:

 - UC Berkeley Associate Professor Alastair Iles: “No evolution in thinking in Food Evolution“

 - UC Berkeley Professor Miguel Altieri: “Food Evolution is propaganda for public support of GMOs“